 Obesity Is a Widespread but Treatable Disease

 Obesity has more than doubled since 1980, and in 2014, more than 1.9 billion adults were overweight, including 600 million adults who were obese.
 This global epidemic affects individuals of all ages, skin colors, genders, socioeconomic statuses, and geographical locations.
-Unfortunately, obesity has a range of serious, far-reaching negative consequences on your health.
+Unfortunately, obesity has a range of serious, far-reaching negative consequences on your health, especially for patients who are morbidly obese.
 To improve health and help patients live longer, healthier lives, Dr. Liza María Pompa González has developed a successful bariatric program to effectively treat obesity at our bariatric surgery center in Tijuana, Mexico.

 What is Obesity?